July & August In Saugatuck

 3. You’ve Read the Accolades | Now It’s Time To Experience Wickwood For Yourself

 There are so many choices about where to take a great vacation.
 The entire staff at Wickwood Inn is aware of your options.
 Their goal?
 To exceed all of your expectations while anticipating your needs.
-(That dinner reservation at the Piper you forgot to make for tonight?
+(That dinner reservation you forgot to make for tonight?
 No problem!)The level of care you receive throughout your stay is on par with the attention to every detail throughout the Inn.
 Fine Art.
 Fresh Bouquets.
 Designer Fabrics.
 Luxurious linens.
 It’s easy to understand why Travel and Leisure calls Wickwood “one of the World’s most Romantic Inns.”

 4. You Won’t Believe What’s Within A Stone’s Throw | Small Town Life At Its Best